 One Pot, Stove Top Macaroni & Cheese Recipe

 The key to keeping this recipe creamy is to make sure the flame is low and to consistently stir the pot.
-The mac elbows need to be cooked slowly in the milk and any high heat will cause the milk to curl.
+We use the smaller size of mac elbows and they need to be cooked slowly in the water, then the milk.
+Medium to High heat will cause the milk to burn.
 Don't leave the pot unattended.

 Obviously with the stove top, there won't be that cheesy crust that forms on top.
 But toppings of toasted bread crumbs or bacon should be a nice exchange.